TheRedmc-Off/WebAppBuilder/README.md

 This new project is a website to app tool created with python and Nativefier npm package.
 This is my second github repo!

+## Warnings

-This script is only compatible with Windows 10 or 11 (or any Windows OS that is up-to-date and where latest NodeJS version is installed).
+- This script is only compatible with Windows 10 or 11 (or any Windows OS that is up-to-date and where latest NodeJS version is installed).

-This script is NOT compatible with other OS than Windows!
+- This script is NOT compatible with other OS than Windows!
 It builds .EXE files and dependencies that are only compatible with this OS.

+- The Web-App that you built with this tool needs to be deleted and rebuilt after a long time in order to update the Chromium libs and to keep it functionning!